 The town’s name means place of rugged terrain.
 This is an accurate description of the very hilly town which sprawls over several small islands linked by bridges.
 If at dusk you look out at the dinghies and boats gently bobbing in the canals, then Venice springs to mind.
 A sailing trip here is thus both challenging and necessary.

 Accommodations in Maniitsoq:

 Maniitsoq is blessed with rich wildlife.
 There are lots of fish and game, and every now and then a herd of humpback whales establishes a temporary home close to the town.
 If you visit the area between April and November, then spotting a whale is pretty much guaranteed.
 Get close to a fantastic experience by boat.
 The tourist office has details of all departure times.

-Maniitsoq is a paradise for nature-lovers who also like skiing.
-The town is situated on an island and sprawls over several small islands that are linked by bridges.
+Maniitsoq is a paradise for nature lovers who also like to ski.
+The city is located on an island, and spreads out over several smaller islands that are connected by bridges.